benjamin-manning/website_benjaminmanning.io/content/project/robot_scientist/index.md

 ---
-title: "Automated Social Science: A Structural Causal Model-Based Approach"
+title: "Automated Social Science: Language Models as Scientist and Subjects"
 Summary: With Kehang Zhu and John J. Horton.
 # summary: asdf